Periodontal Disease and Pregnancy: Understanding the Connection and Mitigating Risks

 Diet and Nutrition

-A balanced diet rich in vitamins and minerals supports gum health.
+A well balanced diet high in minerals and vitamins helps gum health.

 Education

-Pregnant women should be informed about the importance of oral health and its potential impact on their pregnancy.
+Pregnant women should be advised about the need of dental health as well as its possible influence on their pregnancy.

 Article by Dr. Harindren Subramaniam